FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.18 The "NamePart" Data Type

-The `NamePart` data type is used to model a portion of a full name, including the terms that make up that portion, and perhaps a name part qualifier (e.g., "given name" or "surname").
+The `NamePart` data type is used to model a portion of a full name, including the terms that make up that portion.
+Some name parts MAY have qualifiers to provide additional semantic meaning to the name part (e.g., "given name" or "surname").

 A name part value MAY contain more than one term from the full name, such as in the name part "John Fitzgerald" from the full name "John Fitzgerald Kennedy".
 If multiple terms are detailed in a single `NamePart`, these terms are separated using the name separator appropriate to the locale of the name form.